gianmarco96/multiple_arms/README.md

 ## Simulation pane
 The simulation step can be skipped in this case, only because the xacro and respective urdf we created are compatible with gazebo.
 Gazebo will not work if inertia and transmissions for each link and joints have not been defined.
 The gazebo controller also needs to be included in the xacro file to control the robot in Gazebo.
 In theory, PID values should be also added.
-However, this process is a trial-error endvuar which we do not have the time for.
+However, this process is a trial-error endeavour which we do not have the time for.
 Gazebo will throw an error when we first launch the simulation and use the PID defualt values, you can ignore this, the default values are good enough for us.

 Now proceed with the author page and generate the config files.